Terminal stage of highly viscous flow

-For a satisfactory description of the whole curve, one needs to add also the reversible relaxations, using the total spectrum of eq. (\ref{tot}).
-Obviously, reversible and irreversible Eshelby relaxations lead not only to shear fluctuations, but to density fluctuations as well.

-The value $\tau_c=221$ s is in good agreement with the one extrapolated from the shear modulus relaxation data \cite{nibo,squa2017} in Fig. 3.

-Fig. 4 demonstrates that the reversible relaxations are just a small part of the total spectrum, even in squalane which has a large secondary relaxation peak.
-This poses the question whether the identification of the dynamic heat capacity peak with the irreversible spectrum \cite{bu2018a} is correct.

-Fig. 5 shows the dynamic heat capacity data \cite{bo,cp} of the vacuum pump oil PPE, compared again to the irreversible spectrum of eq. (\ref{pt}) (dashed curve), and to the total spectrum of eq. (\ref{tot}), again with $\tau_c$ fitted to shear data from the same sample in the same cryostat \cite{tina}.
-In this case, one obviously cannot really distinguish between the two cases on the basis of the data, while Fig. 4 allows to decide unambiguously that the reversible relaxations couple to the dynamic thermal expansion.

-But a much more important result of Figs. 4 and 5 is that both the time-dependent thermal expansion and the time-dependent heat capacity have the same terminal stage, both well described by eq. (\ref{pt}), with the lifetime parameter $\tau_c$ of the spectrum determined independently from other measurements.

-It is interesting to note that the dielectric data in Fig. 2 (b) fail to show the full irreversible spectrum.
-Instead of appearing at $14\omega\tau_M=1$ as in Fig. 5, the peak in $\epsilon''(\omega)$ in Fig. 2 (b) appears shifted to higher frequency by a factor of three, an effect which is even stronger in the vacuum pump oils PPE and DC704 \cite{bo}.
-This is surprising; obviously, one cannot trust the dielectric technique as a tool to study the terminal stage.
-The same is true for the adiabatic compressibility \cite{bo}.
-But there, it is not unexpected, because the volume oscillations are accompanied by temperature oscillations.
+The continuous line in Fig. 6, which provides a good fit of the whole measured curve, is obtained by adding the decay from the adiabatic spectrum in Fig. 4 (b) with an appropriate factor.
+This fit ascribes a fraction 0.3 of the total decay to the adiabatic spectrum, the fraction 0.7 to the irreversible processes.